-17.4% of Carter's utterances contained errors, which was comparable to his database peers.
-He omitted the past tense bound morpheme once, although he produced it 20 times.
-He used the plural bound morpheme 18 times, the 3rd person singular bound morpheme twice, the present progressive bound morpheme twice, the contracted verb form four times, and the contracted 'us' once.
+21.7% of Carter's utterances contained errors, which was comparable to his database peers.
+He omitted the past tense bound morpheme once, although he produced it 19 times.
+He used the plural bound morpheme 18 times, the 3rd person singular bound morpheme once, the present progressive bound morpheme twice, and the contracted verb form four times.
 He also omitted the word UP once.
-His sample contained the following overgeneralization error: STICKED[E0:STUCK] twice and the following other word-level errors: ASK/3S[EW:SAID] once, BEFORE[EW:AFTER] once, ELF[EW:TROLL][REF] twice, HER[EW:HIS] once, IS[EW:WAS] once, IT[EW:THEM] once, and MAKE[EW:MADE] once.
+His sample contained the following overgeneralization error: STICKED[EO:STUCK] twice, the following pronoun errors: HER[EP:HIS] and IT[EP:THEM], and the following other word-level errors:

+BEFORE[EW:AFTER] once, ELF[EW:GNOME] once, MAKE[EW:MADE] once, and TROLL[EW:GNOME] twice.
 His sample also contained the following utterance-level error:

-C Finally, when she is[EW:was] big, (the) the elf[EW:troll] (ask/ed :02) ask/3s[EW:said], "(are y) you (made a w not wise choice :05) made a not wise choice" [EU].
+C Finally, when she is big, (the) the elf (ask/ed :02) ask/3s, "(are y^) you (made a w^ not wise choice